Laura S. Washington

 She has been honored with more than two dozen local and national awards for her work, including two Chicago Emmys, the Peter Lisagor Award, the Studs Terkel Award for Community Journalism and the Ohio State Award for broadcast journalism.
 She has also received the Racial Justice Award from the YWCA of Metropolitan Chicago, and is a founding inductee to the Medill School of Journalism Hall of Achievement and the 2002 Northwestern University Alumnae Award.
 In 1999 The Chicago Community Trust awarded her a Community Service Fellowship, for “exemplary service, commitment and leadership in individuals from the nonprofit sector.”

-She is a member of the Chicago and National associations of black journalists and serves as board secretary of The Field Museum.
-She is vice-chair of the board of The Woods Fund of Chicago and the Neighborhood Writing Alliance.
+She is a member of the Chicago and National associations of black journalists and serves on the board of The Field Museum.
 She also serves on the board of The Donors Forum of Chicago.

 Honest Abe and Honest Obe